ComplexityGarage/Scanning-Tunnelling-Microscope-DIY/README.md

 # Authors
 - Paweł Chmolewski
 # Description of the project
-Scanning tunneling Microscope is a tool capable of imaging surfaces with atomic resolution in the air.
+Scanning tunneling microscope is a tool capable of imaging surfaces with atomic resolution in the air.
 The STM is based on concept of quantum tunneling effect.

-The microscope wokrs in two operating modes:
+This type of microscope works in two operating modes:
 - Constant height mode
 - Constant current mode